miklevin/MikeLev.in/_posts/2022-05-05-editing-15-homepages-at-once-in-vim.md

 headline: Editing 15 Homepages Simultaneously with vim - A Step-by-Step Guide
 description: I'm editing 15 homepages at once using vim, creating necessary files and folders, and writing a configuration file for a Jekyll website.
 This configuration file includes a list of plugins, a theme name, an author, a permalink, a Google Analytics ID, a title, a description, and an apex - all saved in the apex directory of the website.
 Come read my blog post to learn more!
 keywords: Vim, Homepages, Files, Folders, Configuration, Jekyll, Plugins, Theme, Permalink, Google Analytics, Title, Description, Apex, all.sh, hps.sh, default.html, _config.yml
-categories: google analytics, vim, jekyll
+categories: jekyll, vim, google analytics
 permalink: /blog/editing-15-homepages-at-once-in-vim/
 layout: post
 ---